vincentjyanez/CS-350-Emerging-Sys-Arch-Tech-/README.md

 Summarize the project and what problem it was solving.

-Project: 3-2 Milestone Two Submission
+#1 Project: 3-2 Milestone Two Submission
+Copy of StateMachine_LED_Contr
+Video of the LEDs blinking_Vincent_Yanez.mp4

 Overview
 This project involved programming the TI CC3220x LAUNCHXL using Code Composer Studio (CCS)